-A Quality Assurance management team regularly performs effectiveness reviews of activities that affect quality, and regulatory requirements.
+A corporate management team regularly performs effectiveness reviews of activities that affect quality, safety, and regulatory requirements.
+The management team is comprised of representatives from Operations, Quality Assurance, Safety, Radiation Safety, and other areas as needed.

-On an annual basis, Quality Assurance provides the President and CEO an assessment on the effectiveness of the QAP.
+On an annual basis, Regulatory Affairs provides the President and CEO an assessment on the effectiveness of the QAP.
 This assessment is based on performance indicators, reviews of audits, independent assessments, inspections, surveillances, and trending analysis.

-Issues concerning quality are resolved by the Group Director, QA or as necessary by the President, WM or President - CNO D&D.
+Issues concerning quality are resolved by the Corporate Director, QA or as necessary by the Senior Vice-President, Regulatory Affairs.